 Children under 11 years are less likely to send sexts than teenagers.
-They can feel upset if they get a sext they don’t want.
+They can feel upset if they’re sent a sexual image they don’t want.
 And they can also feel worried, confused or upset by pressure to sext.

 Early conversations about sexting: why they’re important and when to start

 There are many good reasons to have early conversations with your child about sexting.

 - avoid sharing inappropriate images of themselves or others

 - know what to do if they get sent inappropriate images.

 If you’re wondering how early to start talking about sexting, you could think about: